 Note: The Replace your version of the object with the HP Service Manager's version of the object option is for applying a custom upgrade.
-Do not choose that option at this point unless you are sure to replace your own versions of objects and do not need to perform conflict resolution.
+Do not select this option unless you are sure to replace your own versions of objects and do not need to perform conflict resolution.

-9. Message: Do you want to enable automatic conflicts merge and which base version do you like to use?
+Message: Do you want to enable automatic conflicts merge and which base version do you like to use?